fadyehabamer/Ecommerce-Reactjs-Website/README.md

   - what Amazon sells
 - Cart Page
   - where your buyed products goes
+- 404 Page
+  - if you go to /blablabla
+- Must signup page
+  - when you try to access products page without registration
 <hr>

 ### 👨‍💻 Technical Overview For the Project